 - 2 husks corn-on-the-cob, cooked and kernels removed

-- 2 spring onions/scallions, sliced
+- 2 spring onions/scallions, sliced thinly

 - 150 g Cheddar/Monterey Jack cheese, grated